GWU-Advanced-OS/project-project-gvisor/research/performance.md

 - Checks the permissions of the `Context` to see if it can access this region and can allocate more memory
 - Creates the VMA
 - Returns the address to the region

+#### Tradeoffs of gVisor's Memory Allocation
+Due to the double level page table system, applications requesting small pieces of memory (relative to the size requested from the host by Sentry) suffer in performace.
+As the size of the memory requested by an application increases, the performance increases.
+However, it should be noted that memory allocation of any size is not very fast in gvisor relative native Linux containers.
+*See studies below quantifying this performance*

 [The True Cost of Containing: A gVisor Case Study - Young](https://github.com/GWU-Advanced-OS/project-project-gvisor/blob/main/research/performance-res/true-cost-containing-young.pdf)